nedap/formatting-stack/README.md

 It is fully extensible: you can configure the bundled formatters, remove them, and/or add your own.

-Whenever it's safe, each formatter/linter will mae full use of your CPU's cores.
+Whenever it's safe, each formatter/linter will make full use of your CPU's cores.

 Linters' reports are presented under a unified format.